 The lack of concrete answers from city hall has taken a heavy toll on the local business community.
 While the city’s official recommendation for confused employers is to hire private lawyers, many independent establishments say that is completely unrealistic.

-Another Burien small business owner who requested anonymity expressed deep frustration with the city’s leadership and the total lack of guidance for mom-and-pop shops.
+Another Burien small business owner, speaking on the condition of anonymity, expressed deep frustration with the city’s leadership and the total lack of guidance for mom-and-pop shops.

 “The city of Burien has failed to provide reasonable guidance on minimum wage since the voter initiative passed,” the anonymous business owner said.
 “Most businesses do not have access to affordable legal guidance.
 Now it seems that Burien does not have a legally binding minimum wage law which means businesses can do whatever they want within the scope of state law.
 It appears that the majority of the city council has no idea what they are doing, they lack a clear strategy for the future of downtown Burien, and there isn’t even a city lawyer to ensure they are following any laws themselves.”